Volbeat: Line-up changes (2010–2015)

-Poulsen stated about Beyond Hell/Above Heaven, "The album title refers to the overall theme of the album, and it continues the storyline from where Guitar Gangsters & Cadillac Blood left off...".
+The new album, Beyond Hell/Above Heaven was released on 10 September 2010.
+Poulsen said the title "refers to the overall theme of the album, and it continues the storyline from where Guitar Gangsters & Cadillac Blood left off...".
+The album was supported by a tour in November.

-On 25 January 2010, it was confirmed that Volbeat would be performing at Download Festival in June 2010.
-It was also confirmed that Volbeat were to join Metallica, Megadeth, Anthrax, Slayer and others in the "Big Four" show at Sonisphere Switzerland.
-It was also announced that the new album, Beyond Hell/Above Heaven was to be released on 10 September 2010.
-The band also announced their "Beyond Hell/Above Heaven Live 2010" tour.
-In 2011, Volbeat announced their Grand Summer Tour across North America.
-The tour began in Toronto, Ontario on 24 July at Heavy T.O., and concluded with a two-night stand on 3 & 4 September at the House of Blues in Anaheim, CA. Volbeat co-headlined this tour with rock powerhouse Cold on all US dates, but not in Canada.
-On 28 November 2011, Volbeat announced the departure of Bredahl via their website.
-Volbeat committed to playing all 2011-2012 as scheduled either as a trio, or with a replacement guitarist.
+Volbeat's 2011 Grand Summer Tour across North America began in Toronto, Ontario on 24 July at Heavy T.O., and concluded with a two-night stand on 3 & 4 September at the House of Blues in Anaheim, CA. Volbeat co-headlined this tour with rock powerhouse Cold on all US dates, but not in Canada.
+On 28 November 2011, Bredahl departed the band.
+Volbeat committed to playing all 2011–2012 as scheduled either as a trio, or with a replacement guitarist.
 On 26 January 2012, Volbeat joined Megadeth, Motörhead, and Lacuna Coil on Gigantour.
 The tour started in Camden, New Jersey, and culminated on 28 February 2012 in Denver, Colorado, at The Fillmore Auditorium.
 On the tour, Hank Shermann (Mercyful Fate) filled in as the guitarist for Volbeat.
 On their North American Summer tour, which began in June 2012, Iced Earth and Hellyeah were the supporting acts.
 The tour included dates in Baltimore, Toronto, Detroit, Billings, Boston, Tempe, San Francisco, and Weyburn and Lazerfest in Boone, Iowa, and in June, Orion Music Festival, headlined by Metallica, at Bader Field in Atlantic City, New Jersey.